ChessMax/awesome-programming-languages/README.md

   * Other lofty goals :)
 # U:
 - [Umka](https://github.com/vtereshkov/umka-lang) - Umka is a statically typed embeddable scripting language.
 It combines the simplicity and flexibility needed for scripting with a compile-time protection against type errors.
 Its aim is to follow the Python Zen principle Explicit is better than implicit more consistently than dynamically typed languages generally do.
+- [Ur](https://github.com/urweb/urweb) - Ur is a programming language in the tradition of ML and Haskell, but featuring a significantly richer type system.
+Ur is functional, pure, statically typed, and strict.
+Ur supports a powerful kind of metaprogramming based on row types.
 # V:
 - [V](https://github.com/vlang/v) - Simple, fast, safe, compiled language for developing maintainable software.
 Compiles itself in <1s with zero library dependencies.
 - [Vale](https://github.com/Verdagon/Vale) - Vale is the fast, safe, and easy programming language.
 It uses single ownership with constraint references for memory safety without garbage collection, and an emphasis on modern, readable syntax.